 If you don't have a target retirement fund, then you'll need to decide how much money to allocate to different types of funds.
 Here are some guidelines:

-If you're under 40, you should have most of your money in high-risk, high-reward stocks (including both domestic and foreign companies), and only a small share in safe, low-return bonds.
+If you're under 45, you should have most of your money in high-risk, high-reward stocks (including both domestic and foreign companies), and only a small share in safe, low-return bonds.
 As you get older, you'll want to gradually shift to more bonds.
-The majority of your savings should be in bonds by the time you reach your 60s.
+About half of your retirement savings should be in bonds by the time you reach retirement age.

 The exact ratio of stocks to bonds depends on how much risk you feel comfortable taking.
 If seeing the stock market plunge gives you heartburn, you might want to allocate a larger share of your portfolio to bonds.
 If you're willing to take a bit more risk in pursuit of higher returns, you should have a portfolio that's weighted more toward stocks.
 Of course, the closer you are to retirement the more conservative you'll want to be with your money.